 Nagabe’s The Girl From The Other Side starts as many fairy tales do, with a girl caught between worlds.
-Shiva appears to be a little girl about 6 years old.
-She was left in the woods by a woman she calls, “Auntie.”
-She is found by an adult she calls Teacher and they live, as many in fairy tales do, in a cozy house in the woods.
+Shiva appears to be a little girl of about 6 years old.
+She was left in the woods by a woman she calls, “Auntie” and found by an adult she calls, “Teacher.”
+Teacher and Shiva live, as many people in fairy tales do, in a cozy house in the woods.
 One might even call their home a “cottage.”
 They have tea parties, take walks in the woods, try to bake things–Teacher is terrible at baking–and engage in other such idyllic cozy cottage in the woods pastimes.
-Shiva was abandoned in the forest, probably when humans fled her town or possibly after everyone else died.
-She lives with Teacher while she waits for her Auntie to come back for her.
+Shiva was abandoned when humans fled her town or possibly after everyone else died.
+She is waiting for her Auntie to come back for her.
 Teacher does not believe Auntie ever will, but he can’t bring himself to tell Shiva.

-And because this is like a fairy tale, there are, of course, people who consider themselves heroes and things the heroes consider monsters.
+And because this is a fairy tale, there are, of course, people who consider themselves heroes and things the heroes consider monsters.
 Their respective worlds are called the Inside and the Outside.
 Inside is the human world that must be protected and Outside is the world of monsters that Insiders believe must be destroyed.
 On the Inside are humans are protected by soldiers who serve the Holy Father, who himself serves God.
-On the Outside, are the cursed ones.
-The Outsiders have black fur, often with skulls for faces and horns.
+On the Outside are the cursed ones.
+The Outsiders have black fur, horns and often skulls for faces.
 Some seem to have been transformed from animals like foxes and crows.
-They are apparently immortal.
+The Outsiders are apparently immortal.
 One has even been decapitated and his body carries his head around carefully protected with a sheet.
 What the Outsiders believe is more mysterious than what the people on the Inside do.
 Like most people, the Outsiders assume what must be done is obvious.
-And when they try to explain, they do not necessarily do so in easy to comprehend terms.
+And when they try to explain, they do not do so in easy to comprehend terms.

-The Outsiders are more obviously frightening than the people on the Inside.
-They live in the woods, with their motley physiognomy.
+With their motley physiognomy, the Outsiders are more obviously frightening than the people on the Inside.
+The Outsiders look like Western demons.
+They live in the woods.
 Their touch can transform bodies.
-They look like Western demons.
-The Outsiders are hard to understand, even when they bother to explain what they are doing.
-They want to collect souls and they say that souls consumed first by the curse.
+The Outsiders are hard to understand, even when they try to explain what they are doing.
+They want to collect souls and they say that the curse first consumes souls.
 They talk to their Mother who lives at the bottom of a lake.
 And the Outsiders want Shiva.
+As do the Insiders.

 Nagabe’s art is beautiful with deft fine lines and careful contrasts of black and white.
 I appreciate how much of the story is told with very little text.